Scalable Community Detection Using Quantum Hamiltonian Descent and QUBO Formulation: Formalization

 \subsection{Modularity}

-Formally, the graph partition problem with the goal of maximizing modularity can be formulated as follows: Given an undirected graph $G = (V, E)$ with $n = |V|$ vertices and $m = |E|$ edges, the task of graph partition is to partition the vertices into $k$ non-empty partitions such that nodes within the same group are more densely connected while nodes in different partitions are sparsely connected.
+Formally, the community detection problem with the goal of maximizing modularity can be formulated as follows: Given an undirected graph $G = (V, E)$ with $n = |V|$ vertices and $m = |E|$ edges, the task of community detection is to partition the vertices into $k$ non-empty communities such that nodes within the same community are more densely connected while nodes in different communities are sparsely connected.
 One commonly used metric to measure how well the graph is partitioned is 'modularity' which is defined by:

 where $A_{ij}$ is the element of the adjacency matrix, $d_i$ and $d_j$ are the degrees of nodes $i$ and $j$.
-And $\delta(c_i c_j)$ is the Kronecker delta function that equals 1 if nodes $i$ and $j$ are in the same group and 0 otherwise.
+And $\delta(c_i c_j)$ is the Kronecker delta function that equals 1 if nodes $i$ and $j$ are in the same community and 0 otherwise.

-Various heuristics have been proposed to address the graph partition problem.
-Cut-based methods aim to minimize inter-group edges while maintaining balanced partitions~\cite{shin2022graph}.
-Modularity-based methods focus on maximizing the density of intra-group edges relative to a null model~\cite{rosvall2019different}.
+Various heuristics have been proposed to address the community detection problem.
+Cut-based methods aim to minimize inter-community edges while maintaining balanced partitions~\cite{shin2022graph}.
+Modularity-based methods focus on maximizing the density of intra-community edges relative to a null model~\cite{rosvall2019different}.
 Another approach involves using quantum annealing; however, this method introduces additional overhead due to the need to embed the problem instance onto the quantum annealer~\cite{fernandez2021community}.